pkurth/D3D12Renderer/README.md

 If you want to use raytracing or mesh shaders, you need a compatible NVIDIA GPU.
 For raytracing these are the GPUs with the Pascal architecture or newer.
 For mesh shaders you will need a Turing GPU or newer.

+The project files are currently generated with the AVX2 instruction set.
+If your processor does not support this, set another instruction set (either in Visual Studio or in premake5.lua).

 All other dependencies (external libraries) either come directly with the source code or in the form of submodules.